 Are gambling winnings subject to taxation?

-How is gambling regulated in Australia?
+How is gambling regulated in New Zealand?

 What does the law say regarding online gambling?

-Australians are free to play roulette and other games at online casinos and sportsbooks, including those based overseas.
+New Zealanders are free to play roulette and other games at online casinos and sportsbooks, including those based overseas.